-Lent is here, which means that it's time for Fish Fry-days in restaurants, churches and fire halls across the city.
+Lent is here, which means that it's time for Fish Fry-days at restaurants, churches and fire halls across the city!

-It’s almost Fish Friday season and there are lots of places around Pittsburgh to get a great fish sandwich.
+It’s Fish Fry-days season and there are lots of places around Pittsburgh to get a great fish sandwich.
 If you're not sure why fish on Friday is a thing, let me back up a bit.
-Lent (February 26-April 9), is a religious observance by many Christian denominations that covers a period of approximately six weeks before Easter Sunday.
+Lent (March 2 - April 14), is a religious observance by many Christian denominations that covers a period of approximately six weeks before Easter Sunday.
 During all of the Fridays of Lent, Catholics over the age of 14 abstain from meat and from foods made with meat.
-So this Catholic girl, Susan Mary Kristine, is happy to boost my Omega 3 intake with some great fish dinners for the next few weeks!

 Serves all your favorite fish fry goodies!
 Riverview hand-batters their haddock, and all french fries are freshly cut.
 Their menu of classic side dishes include: haluski, mac and cheese, pickle chips, spicy hot cheese balls, clam chowder, and more.

 The fish and chips is excellent.
 Their hand battered haddock is moist, flaky and creamy.
 It’s spiced just right and the texture is not greasy at all.